neorv32 logo

 Note that this is not a manual re-implementation of the core in Verilog but rather an automated conversion.

-GHDL’s synthesis feature is used to convert a pre-configured NEORV32 setup - including all peripherals, memories and memory images - into an unoptimized plain-Verilog netlist module file without any (technology-specific) primitives.
+GHDL’s synthesis feature is used to convert a pre-configured NEORV32 setup - including all peripherals, memories and memory images - into a single, unoptimized plain-Verilog module file without any (technology-specific) primitives.

 GHDL Synthesis